mafintosh/flat-tree/README.md

 #### `index = tree.index(depth, offset)`

-Returns an array index for the tree element at the given depth and offset
+Returns an array index for the tree element at the given depth and offset.

 #### `parentIndex = tree.parent(index)`

-Returns the index of the parent element in tree
+Returns the index of the parent element in tree.

 #### `siblingIndex = tree.sibling(index)`

-Returns the index of this elements sibling
+Returns the index of this elements sibling.

 #### `children = tree.children(index)`

 Returns an array `[leftChild, rightChild]` with the indexes of this elements children.
-If this element does not have any children it returns `null`
+If this element does not have any children it returns `null`.

 #### `range = tree.spans(index)`